 Too bad, as I had been looking forward to that and was wearing a swimsuit underneath my clothes.
 Hopefully, on my next visit, I will be able to go for a swim in the Víti explosion crater.

-Öskjuvatn or Lake Askja and Víti explosion crater got created in a massive volcanic eruption back in 1875.
-After the eruption, a lot of Icelanders emigrated to Canada.
+Öskjuvatn, or Lake Askja, and the Víti explosion crater were created in a massive volcanic eruption in 1875.
+After the eruption, many Icelanders emigrated to Canada.

 Lake Askja is situated in the crater of Askja volcano and is the second deepest lake in Iceland (220 m).
 We got such heavy rain on this tour that my photos don't do this beautiful place justice.